How to Make a Canvas Cube

 Originally posted 2012-06-05 08:00:44.

-Make a Canvas Cube and Put Your Feet Up!
+How to Make a Canvas Cube Ottoman

 I saw a cube similar to this in one of the high-end furniture catalogs… It had a HUGE price tag, too – $249.00!
 Yikes!
 I know we as DIYers can do better so I’ll share how to make a canvas cube to match your decor!